timdaman/check_docker/README.txt

 -  container status, i.e. is it running?
 -  container health checks are passing?
 -  uptime, i.e. is it able to stay running for a long enough time?
+-  the presence of a container or containers matching specified names
 -  image version (experimental!), does the running image match that in the remote registry?